Sweet and Salty Crispy Roasted Chickpeas – Cheap, Easy, and Addictive

-Prior to making sweet and salty roasted chickpeas (garbanzo beans), chickpeas did not entice me at snack time.
-I didn’t search the pantry saying, “Chocolate, nah!
-Graham cracker, no thanks.
-Oooh, I know what I should have: chickpeas!”
+Prior to making sweet and salty crispy roasted chickpeas (garbanzo beans), chickpeas did not entice me at snack time.
+I always reached for chocolate, Graham crackers, and other snacks.
 Silly me!
-I now realize that with minimal effort, some sugar, a small amount of oil, spices, and salt, a can of chickpeas can turn into a grazing food akin in addictiveness and crunching pleasure to popcorn.
+I now realize that with minimal effort, sugar, oil, spices, and salt, a can of chickpeas can turn into a grazing food akin in addictiveness and crunching pleasure to popcorn.

 Products Related to the Roasted Chickpea Recipe